divipp/pandoc-haskell/pandocHaskell.md

 Negation is the only prefix operation:

-    - 1         -- negated 1
+    -1          -- negated 1 (not a literal)
-    -1          -- the same negated 1 (not a literal)
+    - 1         -- the same negated 1; whitespace does not matter
     -x          -- negated x

 Negation `-` is parsed as if it was `0-` :